 HealthCareBlueBook: A consumer guide to the prices insurance companies pay for medical procedures.
 Gives what it calls “a fair price” for various procedures.
 Site says: “It represents a payment amount that many high-quality providers accept from insurance companies as payment in full, and it is usually less than the stated ‘billed charges’ amount.”
 We have found provider prices considerably lower than what this site lists.

 OutOfPocket An aggregating resource that allows consumers to search for prices of health care services.
-(We come up pretty high on their list of results!)
+(Update Feb.
+2014: Seems to be inoperative; whois.com says the domain name has been purchased by Cambia Health.)

 Carepilot Sort of like ZocDoc (scheduling) meets FairCareMd (published prices), with discounts for available slots, serving mostly Colorado.
-“Rather than leave unbooked appointment slots empty, providers are often willing to book them for less in order to increase their overall productivity and facility utilization,” the site says.
 You pay up front.
+(Update Oct.
+2016: Site no longer active.)

 Medibid.com Calls itself a “marketplace for solutions.”
 A doctor-patient bidding system: you register then ask for bids.

-Pokitdok.com Search a database of millions of providers and request a quote from them.
+Pokitdok.com Search a database of providers and request a quote from them.
+Not much data on prices that’s publicly visible.
+(Update: Pokitdok seems to have ended its consumer service, to focus on enterprises.)

 ZoomCare A Portland, Ore., network of clinics with on-line booking; describes itself as “healthcare on demand” and an “alternative to the traditional doctor’s office and urgent care.”